e-hirakawa/Schematron.Insight/README.md

 ## Installer
 * for win
  the latest installer here.[https://github.com/e-hirakawa/Schematron.Insight/tree/master/Installer/win]
 * for Others
-In Preparation.
+ In Preparation

 ## License
 Schematron.Insight is made available under the terms of the Mozilla Public License (MPL).
 ## Usage